theodumont/kernel-methods-challenge-2022/README.md

     ```bash
     python3 main.py
     ```
+    The error score may be different from the one submitted on challenge due to the randomness of the data augmentation process.
 - in order to have some insights on the command-line parameters of the `main.py` script, you can use
     ```bash
     python3 main.py ---help
     ```

+## Repository structure
+- `main.py`: main script for reproducing results
+- source code
+    - `models.py`: code for classifiers (KRR, KSVC) and KPCA
+    - `kernels.py`: implemented kernels
+    - `hog.py`: code for HOG
+    - `utils.py`
+- notebooks
+    - `data_exploration.ipynb`: data exploration (dataset, data augmentation)
+    - `hyperparameter_tuning.ipynb`